cjb/serverless-webrtc/README.md

 RTD is queried by sending an ''echo request'' package, which automatically triggers an ''echo response'' from the other user.

 One could optionally use different nicknames for different connections.

+At the moment, sending a file would transmit it only to the last connection made